-At the end of each month all the records you keep during the month are recorded in one book called the CASH BOOK.
-This includes all bank deposit slips, cheques, receipts and petty cash.
+At the end of each month, all the records you keep during the month are recorded in one book called the CASH BOOK.
+This includes all bank deposit slips, payment vouchers and petty cash.

 You can buy cash books at stationery shops.
 The deposit slips are the records of the income.

-The cheques and the petty cash book are the records of the expenditure.
+The payment vouchers and the petty cash book are the records of the expenditure.

-The income and expenditure are recorded in the cash book.

-The whole of the left hand page is the INCOME side of the cash book.
-The whole of the right hand side page is the EXPENDITURE side.
+- 1. The income and expenditure are recorded in the cash book. - 2.
+The whole of the left-hand page is the INCOME side of the cash book. - 3.
+The whole of the right-hand side page is the EXPENDITURE side.